Zeedinstein/codewars-academy/README.md

 - Clone the repo
-- Install docsify.js using NPM by running `npm i -g docsify`
+- Install docsify.js using NPM by running `npm i -g docsify-cli`
 - Navigate to the locally cloned repo and run `docsify serve ./docs`
 - The server will be on `localhost:3000` for you to view.